-The presentation of peptides bound to major histocompatibility complex (MHC) proteins on the surface of antigen-presenting cells and the subsequent recognition by T-cell receptors is fundamental to the mammalian adaptive immune system.
-Recent advances in cancer immunotherapy have brought mutation-associated neoantigens to the epicenter of tumor response and have highlighted the need for improved understanding of which peptides will bind to MHC proteins and generate an anti-tumor immune response (1-4).
-Neoantigens derived from somatic mutations have been shown to be targets of immunoediting and drive therapeutic responses in cancer patients treated with immunotherapy (5,6).
-Due to the fact that experimental characterization of neoantigens is both costly and time-consuming, many computational methods have been developed to predict peptide-MHC binding and the subsequent immune response (7,8).
-To date, supervised neural network machine learning approaches are the best-performing (9-11) and the most widely used in silico methods for this purpose.
-Despite these advances, computational approaches using modern neural network architectures have been unable to significantly improve predictive performance in the past several years, due in part to lack of sufficiently large sets of experimentally characterized peptide binding affinities for most MHC alleles.,
+The presentation of peptides bound to major histocompatibility complex (MHC) proteins on the surface of antigen-presenting cells and subsequent recognition by T-cell receptors is fundamental to the mammalian adaptive immune system.
+Neoantigens derived from somatic mutations have been shown to be targets of immunoediting and drive therapeutic responses in cancer patients treated with immunotherapy (1,2).
+Because experimental characterization of neoantigens is both costly and time-consuming, many computational methods have been developed to predict peptide-MHC binding and subsequent immune response (3,4).
+Supervised neural network machine learning approaches are the best-performing (5-7) and the most widely used in silico methods.
+Despite these advances in computational approaches, improvements in predictive performance have been minimal, due in part to a lack of sufficiently large sets of experimentally characterized peptide binding affinities for most MHC alleles.

-While neoantigen prediction for common MHC Class I alleles is well-studied (12), predictive accuracy on rare and less well-characterized MHC alleles remains poor (13-15) and there is a general scarcity of Class II predictors (16).
-Current estimates suggest that Class II antigen lengths primarily range from 13-25 amino acids (17), and this diversity has been a major obstacle to developing in silico neoantigen predictors (16,18).
-As most neural network architectures are designed for fixed-length inputs, methods such as NetMHC (19-22)and MHCflurry (23) require pre-processing of peptide sequences or extensive training of separate classifiers for each peptide length.
+While neoantigen prediction for common MHC Class I alleles is well-studied (8), predictive accuracy on rare and less characterized MHC alleles remains poor (9,10) and Class II predictors are scarce(11).
+Current estimates suggest that Class II antigen lengths primarily range from 13-25 amino acids (12), and this diversity has been a major obstacle to developing in silico neoantigen predictors (11,13).
+As most neural network architectures are designed for fixed-length inputs, methods such as NetMHC (14-17) and MHCflurry (18) require pre-processing of peptide sequences or extensive training of separate classifiers for each peptide length.

-Clinical application of MHC-peptide binding predictors, to identify biomarkers for cancer immunotherapy, requires predictors that are scalable to large patient cohorts with low false positive rates (24).
-A cancer may contain hundreds of candidate somatically altered peptides, but few will actually bind to MHC proteins and elicit an immune response (25).
-For many years, most neoantigen predictors were trained primarily on quantitative peptide-HLA binding affinity data from in vitro experiments (26).
-More recently, advances in immunopeptidomics technologies have enabled identification of thousands of naturally presented MHC bound peptides (HLAp) from cancer patient samples and cell lines (27) (28) (24).
-The potential to improve neoantigen predictors by integrating binding affinity and HLAp data (24) has motivated new hybrid approaches (19,23).
-Despite these advances, most methods predict large numbers of peptides as candidate neoantigens, of which only a few are actually immunogenic in patients
+Clinical application of MHC-peptide binding predictors, to identify biomarkers for cancer immunotherapy, requires scalability to large patient cohorts and low false positive rates (19).
+A cancer may contain hundreds of candidate somatically altered peptides, but few will actually bind to MHC proteins and elicit an immune response (20).
+For many years, most neoantigen predictors were trained primarily on quantitative peptide-HLA binding affinity data from in vitro experiments (21).
+Recent advances in immunopeptidomics technologies have enabled identification of thousands of naturally presented MHC bound peptides (HLAp) from cancer patient samples and cell lines (22) (19).
+Several new neoantigen predictors are trained only on HLAp data for Class I, for a limited number of peptide lengths (21) (23).
+The EDGE neural network is trained primarily on multi-allelic HLAp and RNAseq data from 74 cancer patients; ForestMHC is a random forest trained on HLAp from publicly available mono-allelic and deconvoluted multi-allelic cell lines.
+Furthermore, the potential to improve neoantigen predictors by integrating binding affinity and HLAp data (19) has motivated new hybrid approaches (14,18).
+However, most methods predict large numbers of peptides as candidate neoantigens, of which only a few are actually immunogenic in patients (11,19).